 This new award recognizes a member of the full-time or part-time faculty for his or her promotion of social justice through teaching and learning.
 It will be presented annually at the university's Commencement ceremony.
 Those nominated should be individuals who have demonstrated a significant commitment to social justice above and beyond their roles and responsibilities.

-- Uses pedagogies that promote inclusive learning environments and empower students to shape the direction and the scope of their own learning
+- Uses pedagogies that promote inclusive learning environments and enable students to shape the direction and the scope of their own learning

 - Integrates theory and practice to support social justice learning and leadership skills in the context of teaching, advising, or mentoring students from underrepresented and underprivileged groups